 According to data gathered by the Asheville Economic Development Coalition, Asheville still ranks below the national average in terms of cost of living and is about average for the region.
 Asheville is ranked very close to Charlotte in terms of cost of living, more expensive than Raleigh, and less expensive than Atlanta, Charleston, or Nashville.

-Yes, and especially if you like things like good food, beautiful scenery, and quality healthcare.
-Asheville is well-known for its vibrant art scene, abundant outdoor activities, and world-class live music.
-But many people come to Asheville to retire because of the beautiful weather.
+Yes.
+Many people come to Asheville to retire because of the beautiful weather.
 It’s never too hot in the summer, and the winters are not as cold as most people think.
-As I write this article, it’s late-February and it was 50 degrees and sunny today!
-Asheville is consistently ranked as a top retirement community.
+As I write this article, it’s late February and it was 50 degrees and sunny today!
+Asheville is consistently ranked as one of the best retirement communities to find a place and live in.
 This video offers a brief overview of what life is like in Asheville, and not just for retirees!

-What is the Best Neighborhood to Stay in Asheville?
+What is the Best Place to Live in Asheville?

-This is a question we get lot – what is the best neighborhood to stay in Asheville?
+This is a question we get a lot, “What is the best neighborhood to stay in when in Asheville?”
 Many Asheville real estate buyers are looking for a place to stay for a week, a month, or even an entire summer while they get to know the area and the local real estate market.
 Renting for a short period is a great way to get a better idea of what you want.
-It’s next to impossible to learn the market over a long weekend, unless you’re already focused on a niche area with limited inventory, such as Black Mountain’s Allen Mountain area or the Oakley neighborhood in Asheville.
+It’s next to impossible to learn the market over a long weekend unless you’re already focused on a niche area with limited inventory, such as Black Mountain’s Allen Mountain area or the Oakley neighborhood in Asheville.

 If you have questions about these Asheville neighborhoods or would like information on other communities, get in touch with our team of Asheville real estate agents and let us help you find your perfect place to live in Asheville!